linmx0130/plusQL/README.md

 Here is the list of the widgets plusQL includes:
  - pQLabelLineEdit - a widgets combined a QLabel and a QLineEdit
+ - pQDoubleListChooser - a widgets provides 2 QListWidgets for users to choose somes item from one to the other one.